-Benzodiazepine is a tranquilizing drug often prescribed to treat anxiety and sleep-related disorders.
-But, unfortunately, it is an addictive drug that can often lead to severe dependence and withdrawal syndromes.
-And, unfortunately, when it comes to addiction, women appear to be most at-risk.
-At Emerge Recovery TX understand that seeking treatment for a benzodiazepine addiction in Austin, TX, can be daunting.
-But, you don’t have to be on this journey alone.
-When it comes to receiving treatment for a benzodiazepine addiction in Austin, we at Emerge Recovery Tx provide women of all ethnicities a safe and caring environment designed to help you on your journey to recovery.
+At Emerge Recovery TX, we understand that seeking treatment for a benzodiazepine addiction in Austin, TX, can be stressful.
+When it comes to providing treatment for benzodiazepine addiction in Austin, we at Emerge Recovery TX pride ourselves on providing a safe and caring environment designed to help all women on their journey to recovery.

-Benzodiazepine, more commonly known as Benzo’s, is a class of drug that medical practitioners commonly prescribe.
+Benzodiazepines, more commonly known as ” benzos”, are a class of drug that medical practitioners commonly prescribe.
 From a medical and therapeutic perspective, these drugs can have a wide range of uses, some of which may include relieving anxiety, preventing seizures, and alleviating symptoms of alcohol withdrawal.

-Benzodiazepine addictions and dependencies are far too common amongst women.
-But, fortunately, the clinical signs of a benzo dependency can be easily identified by a licensed mental health or clinical physician.
+Benzodiazepine addiction and dependency is common amongst women.
+Fortunately, the clinical signs of a benzodiazepine dependency can be easily identified by a licensed mental health or clinical physician.
 Some of the most common symptoms of benzodiazepine dependence may include:

 - A need to increase the amount consumed.
 And this could be due to a gradual tolerance build-up.